curry-language/curry2go/README.md

 Installation:
 -------------

-An installation of Go (version 1.13 or newer) is necessary, which can be downloaded from <https://golang.org/>.
+An installation of Go (version 1.13 to 1.16) is necessary, which can be downloaded from <https://golang.org/>.
+The environment variable `GO111MODULE` has to be either `auto` (default in versions 1.13 to 1.15) or `off`, because the Curry2Go compiler uses the GOPATH build mode.
+With version 1.16 the variable defaults to `on` and has to be set manually, which can be done with:

+    > go env -w GO111MODULE=auto

 Since the Curry2Go compiler is implemented in Curry, you need another Curry compiler for the initial